HarvardOpenData/HarvardOpenData.github.io/README.md

 # Harvard Open Data Portal
 ## About
-Students from across the University are spearheading a project to build Harvard's first open data portal, which will empower Harvard students and researchers to discover and hack with University data like course catalogs, library holdings, and more.
+Students from across the University are spearheading a project to build Harvard's first open data portal, which will empower Harvard students and researchers to discover and hack with University data like financial data, enrollment stats, course catalogs, and more.

 We've teamed up with Harvard's Chief Technology Officer and Chief Digital Officer along with the former deputy CTO of the US.
 We're now looking for students with expertise in fields ranging from technology to policy to build a cross-functional team for the project.